Mister Freedom® “CONTINENTAL SPORTCOAT & “SPORTSMAN CHINOS” two-piece suit, cotton HBT jacquard edition, mfsc SS2024. Made in USA.

 • Cold soak for about 30-40mn, with occasional hand agitation.

-• Wear briefly before fully-dry to shape and set creases (optional), then hang until fully dry.
+• Optionally, wear briefly while still damp to set creases, then hang until fully dry.

 Available from www.misterfreedom.com, our Los Angeles red brick HQ, and fine retailers around the World.